Psychlist1972/Fix-SoundDevices-File-Corruption/README.md

 # Fix Broadcast Wave File Corruption
 PowerShell scripts to fix files corrupted by a very specific issue.

 Files written by Sound Devices recorders had an incorrect FAT32 bit set.
 Windows 10 introduces the Encrypting File System (EFS) for removable FAT media.
 The Microsoft-reserved bit used by Sound Devices was also used by Microsoft to indicate whether or not a file is encrypted.
 Together, that caused Windows 10 to treat the file as EFS encrypted, and overwrite the RIFF header, thinking it was an encryption header.
-Prior to Windows 10, Microsoft did not use this bit, so Sound Devices testing would not have revealed any problem.
+Prior to Windows 10, Microsoft did not use this reserved bit, so Sound Devices testing would not have revealed any problem.

 **NOTE that as of this writing a fix is now available in Windows 10.** The fix does additional metadata checking before treating a file as encrypted.
 You'll find the fix in your updates as KB3093266, released on 2015-09-30.
 Be sure to check your update history for a successful install of this patch before attempting to load any Sound Devices FAT32-formatted cards.